 Sensory-friendly Halloween costumes for kids – those you can make, and some you can purchase.

 Halloween is an exciting time of year that can also be overwhelming for sensory-sensitive kids.
 Lots of costumes, lots of noise, lots of lights, and lots of candy!
 Finding a sensory-friendly costume that is comfortable for your child to wear is a great place to start if you want to make Halloween a fun rather than exhausting experience for kids, and today I am sharing some sensory friendly Halloween costume tips for kids, as well as actual costumes – DIY tutorials, Etsy inspiration, and even a couple costumes I found on Amazon.
-Etsy and Amazon links are affiliate links that may earn me a small commission at no cost to you.
-Thank you for supporting my site!
+This post may contain affiliate links which won’t change your price but will share some commission.